devbueno/devbueno/README.md

 ## 🚀 Current Status

-I'm currently looking for a job and also involved in two personal projects:
+I'm currently looking for a job and also involved in two personal "study" projects:

 ### 1️⃣ Mobile App with 3D & AI